Features

 Here are simple guidelines to design and build a chicken house.

-1. Consider size and location of the house
+1. Consider the size and location of the house

-It is also a good idea to build a chicken house under a large tree to provide shade during day time.
+It is also a good idea to build a chicken house under a large tree to provide shade during the daytime.
 If this is not available, be sure to shade the area with a shade cloth.

 2. Create a rectangular frame

-One of the best ideas when building a chicken house, is to start by erecting a rectangular frame and then adding other components such as walls, door and floor.
+One of the best ideas when building a chicken house is to start by erecting a rectangular frame and then adding other components such as walls, doors, and floors.

 It is advisable to use naturally rot-resistant timber, e.g., redwood or cedar, instead of artificially treated wood that contains heavy metals that can harm your birds.